zalun/FlightDeck/docs/source/installation.rst

 well.
 This command will build the structure::

     ./manage.py syncdb

+If you're using Elastic Search locally then be sure to setup the ES index mappings and index all your packages

+    ./manage.py cron setup_mapping
+    ./manage.py cron index_all

 FlightDeck needs to know about all the SDKs you have availalbe.
 This command will make it look for them and initialize the database::